-The best performance measurement or evaluation method varies from business to business, and even between different departments within the same business.
-For example, employee performance of manufacturing line workers might be measured by the average number of flawless products produced, while sales staff might be evaluated by the total gross profit of orders solicited.
+The best performance measurement or evaluation method varies from business to business and even between departments within the same business.
+For example, when evaluating employee performance of manufacturing line workers, you might measure the average number of flawless pieces produced.
+When you look at sales staff, you might evaluate the total gross profit of orders they solicit.
 To choose the best ways to measure employee productivity, consider the specific goals and driving factors of your particular business.
-Once you clearly determine, say, whether your business’s main focus is increasing profit margins or making headway into new markets, then you can identify what employee behaviours most contribute to achieving your company goals.
-Employees find it easier to be most productive when they understand a company’s current focus, since that helps them know which of their activities should take priority.
+Once you clearly determine whether your business’s main focus is increasing profit margins or breaking into new markets, then you can identify which employee behaviours contribute most to achieving your company goals.
+It’s easier for employees to prioritize their efforts and be more productive when they understand the company’s current focus.

-Some businesses find that transitioning employees from hourly to salary status with a clear emphasis on completing projects or achieving defined goals makes it easier to distinguish superior employee performance and often leads to increased productivity.
-This method of performance measurement works well when your small business is new or rapidly growing. it’s important to set and achieve growth-related goals in a timely fashion.
+Some businesses find that transitioning employees from hourly wages to salary status with a clear emphasis on completing projects or achieving defined goals makes it easier to identify top employees.
+This also often leads to increased productivity.
+This method of performance measurement works well when your small business is new or rapidly growing.
+It’s important to set and achieve growth-related goals in a timely fashion.

 One innovative way to assess productivity is through feedback from fellow workers.
-This productivity metric works well in companies where various departments may not have a high level of interaction, but where there are high levels of interaction among employees within departments.
-The strength of this method is that co-workers within a specific department are best equipped to evaluate a fellow employee’s performance because they know what relatively good or bad performance realistically looks like within that specific work context.
-Intra-departmental evaluations generally give employees a feeling of greater independence, which often helps unlock employee creativity that improves operational efficiency.
+This productivity metric works well in companies where employees interact extensively within departments.
+The strength of this method is that co-workers within a specific department are best equipped to evaluate a fellow employee’s performance because they know what relatively good or bad performance looks like.
+Intra-departmental evaluations generally give employees a feeling of greater independence.
+This often helps unlock employee creativity and improve operational efficiency.